 Hyperglycemia is when the blood glucose level is too high.
 Your child could have this for several reasons, such as not receiving enough insulin; eating or drinking large amounts of sugar- or carbohydrate-containing foods; or if ill, injured, or under physical or emotional stress.

 - blood sugar levels are staying higher than the target ranges set by the diabetes team, especially if your child has symptoms of very high blood sugar, like increased thirst and urination

 - in addition to high blood sugar levels, your child has ketones in the urine, a sign of possible diabetic ketoacidosis (DKA)

 Diabetic Ketoacidosis (DKA)

-In most cases, DKA occurs when a person with diabetes isn't getting enough insulin (so blood sugar levels are usually high, too) or is stressed by illness or injury.
+In most cases, DKA happens when a person with diabetes isn't getting enough insulin (so blood sugar levels are usually high, too) or is stressed by illness or injury.
 When the body can't use glucose for fuel, it breaks down fat for energy instead.
 When fat is broken down, the body produces chemicals called ketones, which appear in the blood and urine.

-Seek medical care right away if your child has ketones in the urine and symptoms or signs of DKA like:
+Get medical care right away if your child has ketones in the urine and symptoms or signs of DKA like:

 - abdominal pain